 *Note – I know lilacs are not considered plants for native plant gardening.
 However, they are everywhere here in eastern Ontario.
 And they are so beautiful and fragrant that I have a bunch of photos of them and thought it would make a nice header image…

 Spring is my favourite time of year.
-The snow finally goes, and the plants awaken from their winter slumber.
+The snow finally melts away, and the plants begin to awaken from their winter slumber.

 Here in Kingston, sometimes winter drags out for a very long time.
 (That’s one of the reasons I try to visit the City of Kingston’s Greenhouse when it opens for public tours in late winter.
 I get a dose of spring flowers while the weather is still frightful!)
 But when the warm weather finally appears I am filled with a humongous desire to get outside and into my gardens!